tc39/proposal-shadowrealm/explainer.md

 ### <a name='ModuleGraph'></a>Module Graph

-Each instance of ShadowRealms must have its own Module Graph.
+Each instance of a ShadowRealm must have its own Module Graph.

 ```javascript
 const shadowRealm = new ShadowRealm();